core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint joins a group by explicitly interacting with the responsible Group Manager.
 Communications between a joining endpoint and the Group Manager rely on the CoAP protocol and must be secured.
 Specific details on how to secure communications between joining endpoints and a Group Manager are out of scope.

-In order to receive multicast messages sent to the group, a joining endpoint has to register with a network router device {{RFC3376}}{{RFC3810}}, signaling its intent to receive packets sent to the multicast IP address of that group.
-As a particular case, the Group Manager can also act as such a network router device.
+In order to receive multicast messages sent to the group, a joining endpoint has to register with a router device {{RFC3376}}{{RFC3810}}, signaling its intent to receive packets sent to the multicast IP address of that group.
+As a particular case, the Group Manager can also act as such a router device.
 Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.

 Furthermore, in order to participate in the secure group communication, an endpoint needs to be properly initialized upon joining the group.
 In particular, the Group Manager provides keying material and parameters to a joining endpoint, which can then initialize its own Security Context (see {{sec-context}}).